RodrigoNP3/WhatsApp_Clone/README.md

 Hello there.
 This is a WhatsApp clone developed in flutter.
-This app is being developed according to the classes of:
+This app was developed according to the classes of:

 Flutter & Firebase Tutorial: Build 5 Social Media Apps - UDEMY;